ezafeire/LSRP_Paycheck_Farmer/README.md

 # LSRP Paycheck Farmer

-This python automation is created for the game San Andreas Multiplayer and in particular the Los Santos Roleplay community.
+This python automation was created for the game San Andreas Multiplayer and in particular the Los Santos Roleplay community.

 Problem statement:
 Characters are given a "paycheck" for playing for a total of 20 minutes / hour, at approximately :00-:02 of every hour.